buildfoundation/mainframer/README.md

 # mainframer

-Script that allows you to move build process from a local machine to a remote one.
+Tool that allows you to move build process from a local machine to a remote one.

 Remote machine ought to be much faster than a laptop.
 With `mainframer` you can free up your local machine for better things —